 Hydration supports digestion by:

-- Helping your body process new foods
+- Helping body process new foods

 - Preventing constipation